kineticstoolkit/kineticstoolkit_doc/src/matplotlib_axis.md

 plt.show()
 ```

-To zoom on a specific portion of the plot, we call `plt.axis` with, as argument, a list containing `[xmin, xmax, ymin, ymax]`.
+To zoom on a specific portion of the plot, we call `plt.axis`, which takes for argument a list containing `[xmin, xmax, ymin, ymax]`.
 For example, to better see the portion between $x \geq 20$ and $x \leq 30$:

 ```{code-cell}
 plt.plot(random_data, "o-")